Types of Payment Methods: The Essential Guide

 Contactless payments date back as far as 1995.
 The Seoul Bus Transport Association issued a UPass card for passengers in South Korea.
 Since then, contactless payments have become more common.

 They work using a technology called near field communication (NFC) that allows a customer to simply tap to pay from up to two inches away.
 This involves waving an EMV chip card, smartphone, or wearable over a card reader or NFC-enabled device.
-For a customer, contactless payments are almost instantaneous.
+For a customer, contactless payments are almost instantaneous, which is why it’s not surprising that 72% of the Spanish population has already adopted contactless payments.

 Contactless payments are safe and secure.
 EMV technology reduces the risk of fraud and there’s a limit to the number of contactless purchases that can be made in a row and a €50 spending limit per transaction in Spain, which makes the cards less attractive to thieves.